 Relationships with clients or outside entities are supposed to make your life easier and take some of the load off your plate.
-In a lot of situations, however, that is not the case and it actually leads to making your life more stressful.
-These relationships closely parallel, marriage relationships in the Top 3 Ways to Improve Client Agency Relationships.
+In a lot of situations, however, that is not the case and it actually leads to making your life more stressful, which can be seen in Graphic Designer’s Biggest Pet Peeves.
+These relationships closely parallel marriage relationships in the Top 3 Ways to Improve Client Agency Relationships.
 Being open and transparent with each other, trusting that everybody is doing their best, and over-communicating are all things that make a client/agency relationship run smoothly.

 Experience is Everything